Join our community of websites already using SEOJuice to automate the boring SEO work.

 Suggested Snippets to Save:

 Trying to research, outline, write, and optimize at the same time?
 That's how you turn a 90-minute task into a 6-hour spiral.
-I timed myself once out of morbid curiosity — switching between research tabs and my draft added 2.5 hours to a single article.
+I timed two sessions on the same article length with a basic Toggl setup.
+Combined-mode draft: roughly five hours.
+Split-mode draft (research and writing in separate timeboxes on different days): roughly two and a half.
+Same article length, same client, same caffeine.
 Now I timebox ruthlessly:

 Tool Suggestion: Use a Pomodoro timer, or try Flowtime if you're allergic to timers.

-The main point of this article is to show how to do less, much better.
+The main point of this article, restated because it's worth restating: do less, much better.

 Pick three of the tips above.
 Implement them.
 Ignore the rest until next month.
 You don't need a content calendar blessed by the SEO gods.
 You need a system that doesn't fall apart when two clients ask for revisions on the same day you're trying to write a blog post.